 How did Reconciling Ministry start at AFUMC?

 The Reconciling Ministry team has been hard at work for several years now at AFUMC.
-However, getting this dynamic group together was no small feat.
-The decision to become a Reconciling Ministry is one that affects the entire congregation, and therefore takes much thinking and preparation beforehand.
+The decision to become a Reconciling Church is one that affects the entire congregation, and therefore takes much thinking and preparation beforehand.

 Lighting the Fire